jagotu/BACIL/thesis_text/thesis_text.md

 >
 > If _e_ is a _coded index_ that points into table _t<sub>i</sub>_ out of _n_ possible tables _t<sub>0</sub>, … t<sub>n-1</sub>_, then it is stored as e << (log n) | tag{ t0, …tn-1}[ t<sub>i</sub>] using 2 bytes if the maximum number of rows of tables  _t<sub>0</sub>, … t<sub>n-1</sub>_, is less than 2<sup>(16 – (log n))</sup>, and using 4 bytes otherwise.

-While this decision saves storage size it means that table row length can't be considered a constant and is dependant on the row count of other tables.
+While this decision saves storage size, it means that table row length isn’t a constant and depends on the row count of other tables.
 For example, a `TypeDef` table row can be from 14 up to 24 bytes in size.

 This means that the parser can't workaround the first issue by expecting the table row length be constant.

-If we were to try to improve the format to alleviate these issues, we would add information about the row length of present tables into the header.
-Even if each size was stored as a full byte (which all tables defined in the standard fit into), this would at most increase the binary size by 38 bytes and allow for skipping tables without dealing with their internal row format.
+If we were to improve the format to remove these issues, we would add information about the row length of present tables into the header.
+Even if each size was stored as a full byte (which all tables defined in the standard fit into), this would at most increase each binary’s size by 38 bytes and allow for skipping tables without dealing with their internal row format.

 #### Extensive normalisation

 File format design is often a compromise between several engineering goals[^6].
 One of the design concepts that apply is normalisation, a concept that each information should be stored only once, removing all redundancy.
-While such a goal can be beneficiary for other uses of the file format (like writing and modifying), from the point of view of a lightly-preloading consumer it results in non-ideal structures.
+While such a goal can be beneficiary for other uses of the file format (like writing and modifying), from the point of view of a lightly preloading consumer, it results in non-ideal structures.

-* In parent-child relationships, only one of the nodes has a direct reference to the other.
-Traversing the edge from the other side involves enumerating all the possible nodes and searching for one with the appropriate reference.
-If such queries are performance sensitive, the invoker has to make sure that it caches the answers.
+* In parent-child relationships, only one node has a direct reference to the other.
+Traversing the edge backwards involves enumerating all the nodes and searching for one with the appropriate reference.
+If such queries are performance sensitive, the invoker has to cache the answers.

 * When referencing a sequence of items in a table, only information about the beginning of the sequence is directly stored.
 The end of the sequence is either the last row of the table or the start of the next sequence, as specified by the next row, whichever comes first.